RobotLocomotion/drake/tools/skylark/README.md

 When True, marks the test as needing graphics rendering capability, which suppresses test configurations (e.g., LSan) that are incompatible with graphics drivers' software stack.

+**test_alt_binder**

+Can be either True, False, or "auto" (defaults to "auto").
+Relevant for Python tests only.

+When True, the test is run twice: once with the //tools/flags:python_binder set to its default value, and once with the flag set to its alternative value.

+When False, the test is run just once, with the //tools/flags:python_binder set to its default value.

+TODO(#21572) Eventually "auto" should imply True in //bindings/pydrake/...,
+//tutorials/..., and //examples/... and False everywhere else.